ihsanfullstack/ucdproject/README.md

 # Other Reflections, as I commence my new path as a software developer.

 The one outcome this project had on me was it left me with a real appreciation and respect for great website development.
 When I commenced, I thought to myself, this will be easy, this will be great, HTML is easy, CSS is easy.
 Well that was not my experience as I began to write code.
 I found myself so frustrated when stuff would not work as planned.
 Some of the challenges I had were when my modals wouldn't work - I couldn't figure it out.
 I went back to the lessons and evetually discovered that I did not link the correct data target - this is something I spent about an hour on (I know, humbling).
 The other challenge I faced was I genuinely didn't understand that I needed to include rows in the bootstrap code, even though it was on the lessons.
 As I understand it now this has to be called since it's what bootstrap uses as the basis of it's 12 columns.
 Again, when building the home page I totally omitted this, and spent probably another hour or so sifting through the lessons trying to figure out where I was going wrong.
 Overall it has been a real learning curve, but I've thoroughly enjoyed it.
 It's pushed me into working harder as I now know that these things arent that easy.
+I do also wonder if it would be possible to reduce the amount of divs, or the overall amount of code that I've used - in order to make things neater - perhaps that is a lesson for later on.

 # Credits